tii-racing/drone-racing-dataset/README.md

 On **Windows**, double click on file [`drone-racing-dataset/data_downloader.cmd`](/data_downloader.cmd)

-This will create and populate 2 folders in the root of the repository
+This will create and populate 2 folders in the root of the repository:

 - `data/piloted/`
 - `data/autonomous/`